 Central to understanding the economy of North Central Idaho is knowledge of the long-term changes in its mainstay sector - wood products and logging.
 To compare the present to the past requires reconciling two different ways of classifying industries that have been used in the last 40 years.
 In 2001, federal and state statistical agencies quit classifying industries based on the Standard Industrial Classification and began using the North American Industrial Classification System.
-Comparing data from the time before the classification change is difficult, since the systems are so different.
+Comparing data from the time before the classification change is difficult since the systems are so different.
 To show the long-term trend in manufacturing, the old SIC coding, rather than the new NAICS coding, is used when looking at the wood products sector.
-Under the SIC, logging was part of "lumber and wood products manufacturing".
-Under the NAICS, it is not part of manufacturing, to becoming part of a new sector - Information.
-Since this chapter uses the older classification, logging is part of lumber and wood products manufacturing as well.
+Under the SIC, logging was part of "lumber and wood products manufacturing."
+Under the NAICS, it is not part of manufacturing.
+Publishing also went from being part of manufacturing, to becoming part of a new sector - Information.
+Since this chapter uses the older classification, logging is part of lumber and wood products manufacturing, and publishing is part of manufacturing as well.

-Lumber and wood products, an industry that includes logging as well as lumber and wood products manufacturing, has always comprised a large part of the District's manufacturing employment.
-Over time, the District has lost lumber and wood products jobs, while adding other manufacturing jobs.
-Yet, lumber and wood products jobs make up 26 percent of the District's manufacturing jobs in 2018 compared to 3 percent of U.S. manufacturing jobs.
+Lumber and wood products, an industry that includes logging as well as lumber and wood products manufacturing, has always comprised a large part of the district's manufacturing employment.
+Over time, the district has lost lumber and wood products jobs, while adding other manufacturing jobs.
+Yet, lumber and wood products jobs make up 26 percent of the district's manufacturing jobs in 2018 compared to 3 percent of U.S. manufacturing jobs.
 The paper products industry is closely related to lumber and wood products but is treated as a separate industry.
-Clearwater Paper in Lewiston is the District's only paper manufacturer.
+Clearwater Paper in Lewiston is the district's only paper manufacturer.
 It employs more than 1,200 people.